• Link to Facebook

 • Quick legal advice saves time

-A car accident is a sudden event, which can change your life in seconds when you get hit by another moving vehicle in one or two directions: striking it from the front, side, rear or turning over.
+A car accident is a sudden event that can change your life in seconds when you get hit by another moving vehicle from the front, side, or rear or when you turn over.
 These injuries range from a bent fender to life-threatening conditions.

 A car accident is not limited to two cars hitting each other.
 It includes: